lolzhunter/YoutubeDownloaderForStandardPeople/README.md

 i recommend leaving it in its own folder for safety reasons, otherwise anything called video or audio in the same working directory it risks overwriting or deleting (it has no safe guards or typical error handling it doesnt even work sometimes) but if you leave it in its folder and run it then all will be good.

-but yeah with all of that said enjoy, btw it can only download videos no shorts but audio and video is enough for general use (you wouldnt believe how long it took me to get the progress percentage thing working it only works in standard python IDE no pycharm sorry)
+but yeah with all of that said enjoy, btw it can only download videos no shorts but audio and video is enough for general use